Avaiga/taipy-doc/docs/manuals/new-user-manual/data-integration/data-node-usage.md

     For now, the `DataNode.filter()^` method and the indexing/filtering style are only implemented for data as:

-    - a Pandas or Modin data frame,
+    - a Pandas data frame,
     - a Numpy array,
     - a list of objects,
     - a list of dictionaries.